LEARNING THE EMERGENCY STOP

 If your vehicle is fitted with anti-lock brakes (ABS), there shouldn’t be too much of an issue with skidding other than certain conditions detailed above.
 It is important to know if your car is fitted with ABS as without, you will need to understand the cadence braking technique.
 If you are taking the driving test in an instructors car, they should inform you if their car is fitted with ABS during driving lessons.

 All new cars following a European Union mandate from July 2004 made all new cars to be fitted with anti-lock braking systems.
 Unless your instructor has an old car, it’s highly likely it will have ABS.
 However, it’s important that you understand the correct technique for stopping a car in an emergency with and without ABS as your first vehicle purchased after you pass the driving test may not have ABS.
 This emergency stop tutorial explains both procedures.
+For further information on anti-lock brakes, how they work, how to use them, the benefits and disadvantages plus other information, see anti-lock brakes.

 EMERGENCY STOP – WET ROAD